ouujay/technical-assessment-pmhelp-oluwafunbi-onaeko/README.md

 3. **Real-time Updates**: No WebSocket implementation.
 Future: Add real-time appointment updates
 4. **File Uploads**: Medical documents upload not implemented
 5. **Mobile App**: Web-only.
 Future: React Native mobile app
+6. **Logout**: When you logout of an account you have to go the the home page so that you would have error or unauthorized page cause you have actually not fully logged out

 ---